Twice a year you can visit these Roman galleries under Lisbon

 About twenty years ago, as I was wandering through downtown Lisbon, I had a chance encounter with a hole in the ground in the middle of street Rua da Conceição.

-It was my first visit to the capital, and I thought that, for sure, it was destiny opening up a street of Lisbon to a rarely seen attraction.
-I had been given the rare opportunity to visit Lisbon underground and the secret Roman galleries under Baixa.
+It was my first visit to the capital, and I thought that, for sure, it was destiny showing me this rare attraction.
+I had been given the exceptional opportunity to visit Lisbon underground and the secret Roman galleries under Baixa.

-EDIT: Changes have been made to how you can visit this attraction.
-Since April 2016, the City Council charges a €1.00 fee per person (approximately USD $1.15) and you must book your visit in advance here.
+EDIT 1: Changes have been made to how you can visit this attraction.
+Since April 2016, the City Council charges a small fee per person.
+You must book your visit in advance here.

-What will you find underground Lisbon?
+What will you see underground Lisbon?

-Once they started building the sewage system in the 18th Century, the access to the whole monument was limited but you can still see the robust structure that, literally, holds part of the Baixa Pombalina up.
+Once they started building the sewage system in the 18th Century, only city workers could access the galleries, and parts of them were permanently blocked.
+However, you can still see the robust structure that, literally, holds part of the Baixa Pombalina up.

 Why should you book a visit to these Lisbon Roman galleries?

 If you like once in a lifetime findings, this is one of them.
-I confess that seeing it once is more than enough and not much has changed — it’s wet and damp, and in most places, you have to mind your head and duck down as much as you can.
+I confess that seeing it once is more than enough, and not much has changed — it’s wet and damp, and in most places, you have to mind your head and duck down as much as you can.
 What would have changed anyway?